 Acting is a harsh industry, and the first thing you need to understand is that you are going to have a lot of people tell you "no" or tell you that "you're not quite what we're looking for", and it hurts.
 But with the right training, support, work ethic and attitude those no's will soon turn to yes-es.

-So how do you start becoming an actor?
+So how do you start to become an actor?

 Surrounded by a team of motivated industry professionals, you will by pushed and taken out of your comfort zone in the very best possible way.
 Steve North (actor, filmmaker and teacher for The Reel Scene) teaches that it is important to 'get comfortable with being uncomfortable,' when it comes to acting, and that is exactly what the team will help you to do.
 If you're interested in finding out more about our course and how we can help you reach your goal, click here.